dfelinto/blender-manual/render/performance.rst

 - :doc:`Format Panel <render/output>`
   - Render at a lower resolution.
 Smaller pictures take less time to render.
   - Choose a faster CODEC or CODEC settings.
-  - Render in black and white (\ :guilabel:`BW` button).
+  - Render in black and white (:guilabel:`BW` button).
-  - If using FFMPEG, do not activate :guilabel:`Multiplex audio`\ .
+  - If using FFMPEG, do not activate :guilabel:`Multiplex audio`.
-  - If using FFMPEG, :guilabel:`Autosplit Output` (\ :guilabel:`Video` panel button).
+  - If using FFMPEG, :guilabel:`Autosplit Output` (:guilabel:`Video` panel button).
-  - Render only RGB if you just need color; the A channel (\ :guilabel:`RGBA` button) takes more memory and is unused when saving a movie file.
+  - Render only RGB if you just need color; the A channel (:guilabel:`RGBA` button) takes more memory and is unused when saving a movie file.

 Multi-Pass Compositing
 ----------------------

-Another strategy that can be used to address the problem of long (re-)render times is to structure your workflow from the ground up so that you make aggressive use of *compositing,* as described in the "Post-Production" section.
+Another strategy that can be used to address the problem of long (re-)render times is to structure your workflow from the ground up so that you make aggressive use of *compositing*, as described in the "Post-Production" section.
 In this approach, you break down each shot into components that can be rendered separately, then you combine those separately-rendered elements to achieve the finished clip.
 For instance: